What is Spousal Maintenance?

 If you believe that your spouse is hiding assets, you have a difficult problem to solve.
 It’s important that you first speak with family law attorneys.

 Our lawyers can assist you during the discovery phase by filing motions to request thorough documentation and paperwork from the other spouse.
 In high-asset divorces, our highly reviewed legal team may also consult with forensic accountants who specialize in discovering and uncovering hidden assets.
-In extreme cases, your divorce lawyer may request an injunction from the family law court to freeze your spouse’s bank accounts to prevent them from further concealing their assets.

-To discuss your case in more detail, please contact us at 480-448-0608.
+To discuss how to divide property in Arizona when a spouse is hiding assets in more detail, please contact us at 480-448-0608.